Catalan structures arising from pattern-avoiding Stoimenow matchings and other Fishburn objects

 Let $\nr(M)$ denote the largest integer $k$ such that $M$ contains a \( k \)-noncrossing.
 We also let $\mcr(M)$ denote the number of maximal crossings in $M\in\M_n$.
 Theorems~\ref{thm-P1-nara}--\ref{thm-P1-P2-joint} below will be proved in Section~\ref{proofs-three-theorems}.
 Theorem~\ref{thm-P1-P2-joint} generalizes Theorems~\ref{thm-P1-nara} and~\ref{thm-ballot}.
 We refer to Sections~\ref{sec-bijection} and~\ref{stats-St-matchings-subsec}, respectively, for the definitions of the sets and statistics in the theorems.

 \begin{thm} We have

 \end{thm}

 A matching $M \in \M_n$ is said to be \textit{reducible} if there exists an integer $i$ with $1\le i<n$ such that the set $\{1,2,\dots,2i\}$ contains as many openers as closers; otherwise we say $M$ is \textit{irreducible}.
 Each matching can be decomposed into \textit{irreducible blocks}.
 Let $\bl(M)$ be the number of irreducible blocks of $M$.
-We also let $\fcr(M)$ denote the size of the \textit{first maximal crossing}.
+We also let $\fcr(M)$ denote the size of the \textit{first maximal crossing}; that is, $\fcr(M)$ is the largest possible $k$ such that there exists a $k$-crossing starting with $1$.
 The $\bl$ and $\fcr$ statistics have a symmetric distribution over $\M_n(P_1)$ and $\M_n(P_2)$.

 \begin{thm} We have the following symmetric distribution in $y$ and $z$:

 where $C(x,t) = \frac{1}{1 - x t C(t)}$ is the g.f.\ of the {\it ballot numbers}~{\rm \cite{Barcucci-Verri}}, recorded as entry {\rm A009766} in~{\rm \cite{OEIS}}. \end{thm}